Instagrammers today are increasingly turning towards Instagram engagement groups to enhance their account’s following and reach.

 With more and more brand managers and starry-eyed individuals joining Instagram in the hopes of making it big, organic reach for new entrants has become a challenge.

-These Instagram engagement groups, aka Instagram Pods, quickly gained widespread popularity, and for a reason – they are essentially a straightforward method to enhance your Instagram account’s engagement.
+These Instagram engagement groups, aka Instagram Pods, have quickly gained widespread popularity, and for a reason – they are essentially a straightforward method to enhance your Instagram account’s engagement.

 But are these Instagram engagement groups safe and trustworthy?
-Are they a foolproof trick to game the system?
+Are they a foolproof trick to blindside the system?
 Can Instagrammers finally have their cake and eat it too?
 Read this article to find out!

 What Are Instagram Engagement Groups, aka Instagram Pods?

-In its most primitive sense, an Instagram engagement group or pod is a group of Instagrammers who commit to interacting with each other’s Instagram posts to increase their overall engagement and reach.
+In its most primitive sense, an Instagram engagement group or pod is a group of Instagrammers who commit to interacting with each other’s Instagram posts to increase their overall IG engagement and reach.

-Instagram is the most prevalent site for these groups/pods to spring up.
+Instagram is the most prevalent site for these engagement groups/pods to spring up.
 A maximum of 32 persons may be added to an Instagram DM (direct messaging) group.
 Each member can announce their post’s update to start receiving likes and comments immediately from other group members.

 Outside the ambit of Instagram DM groups, pods can host as many as 1000 members.
 Instagram engagement groups are frequently built on third-party networking sites such as WhatsApp, Telegram, Reddit, Facebook, or similar ones (more on this in the upcoming sections).
 They usually have a fixed time when members can contribute posts for engagement.